-There are 4 major stops or intersections on the Upper Loop, and 5 major stops on the Lower Loop.
+There are 4 major stops or intersections on the Upper Loop, and 6 major stops on the Lower Loop.
 They are around 15-20 miles between each stop.
 Generally, allot 30 minutes of driving time between major stops.

-The speed limit is 45 mph
+The Speed Limit is 45 mph

 The top speed in Yellowstone is 45 mph with many areas that drop to a slower speed limit.
 While a slower speed limit adds more time to your trip, it’s important to follow the speed limits that are posted.